In this Article

 1. Breastfeeding May Help

-Breastfeeding can help lighten some of the bleeding after a C-section, as the uterine muscles and blood vessels tend to contract when you breastfeed, hence, decreasing blood-loss.
+Breastfeeding can help lighten some of the bleeding after a C-section, as the uterine muscles and blood vessels tend to contract when you breastfeed.
+Hence, the blood loss decreases due to the release of the hormone oxytocin

 2. Keep a Watch on Physical Activity